sulu/sulu-docs/bundles/page/jackrabbit.rst

 Jackrabbit
 ==========

-If you want to have the `versioning`_ feature or want to improve the performance you maybe come to the time to change from ``doctrinedbal`` phpcr implementation to ``jackrabbit``.
+If you maintain a bigger website, it might make sense to use Jackrabbit instead of the ``doctrine-dbal`` implementation of Jackalope.
+Jackrabbit performs better in many cases, and as a bonus it also supports `versioning`_ of content.

 Installation
 ------------

-To have the ``jackrabbit`` adapter available you need to install the implementation using the following command:
+Use the following command to install the ``jackrabbit`` adapter:

 .. code-block:: bash

    composer require jackalope/jackalope-jackrabbit

+In addition to the previous command you also have to make sure that Jackrabbit is running on your server.

 Configuration
 -------------

-You need to change the following in ``config/packages/sulu_document_manager.yaml`` file its recommended to have the url as an environment variable in your .env file.
+Change the ``config/packages/sulu_document_manager.yaml`` file to something similar as below.
+Mind that it is recommended to pass the URL via an environment variable, which can e.g. be set in your ``.env`` file.

 .. code-block:: yaml